-EEM 251

-Programmable Controllers
+EEM 251 Programmable Controllers

-3 SHC

 This course is an introduction to programmable control systems with emphasis on basic programming techniques.
-A variety of input/output devices and their applications are covered.
-(2/3)
+A variety of input/output devices and their applications are covered. $\left(2/3\right)$

-EEM 252

-Programmable Controllers
+EEM 252 Programmable Controllers Applications

-3 SHC

-Applications This course covers the application of programmable controller theories and operation procedures.
+This course covers the application of programmable controller theories and operation procedures.
 Topics such as interfacing data manipulation and report generation are covered.

-Programmable controller projects are constructed, operated,
+Programmable controller projects are constructed, operated, and tested.

-and tested.
 (2/3)

-- EEM 271Sensors and System Interfacing2 SHCThis course includes an introduction to various types of sensors and how they interface with computers and programmable logic controllers.
-Emphasis is placed on interfacing the computer or controller with machines to accomplish a task.
-(1/3) - EEM 273Advanced Process Control3 SHCThis course covers the application of control systems and process control.
+EEM 273 Advanced Process Control

+This course covers the application of control systems and process control.
 An overview covering the use of analytical and calibration equipment is included.
 Prerequisite: EEM 162.
+(2/3)

-(2/3) - EEM 274 Technical/Systems Troubleshooting 4 SHC This course is a study of systematic approaches to troubleshooting and repair of electronic, electrical, and electromechanical systems.
+EEM 274 Technical/Systems Troubleshooting 4 SHC

+This course is a study of systematic approaches to troubleshooting and repair of electronic, electrical, and electromechanical systems.
 (3/3)